babylonhealth/ios-playbook/Cookbook/Technical-Documents/OutOffOfficeRequest.md

 1. Select Out of Office
 1. ✔️ Send automatic replies for account `<your outlook account>`
 1. Reply once to each sender with: `<Define a message mentioning the period you are on holidays>`
-1. ✔️ Only send replied suring this time period
+1. ✔️ Only send replies during this time period
 1. Start time: First day of your holiday
 1. End time: Last day of your holiday